awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-sagemaker-workteam-memberdefinition.md

 # AWS::SageMaker::Workteam MemberDefinition<a name="aws-properties-sagemaker-workteam-memberdefinition"></a>

-Defines the Amazon Cognito user group that is part of a work team\.
+Defines an Amazon Cognito or your own OIDC IdP user group that is part of a work team\.

 ## Syntax<a name="aws-properties-sagemaker-workteam-memberdefinition-syntax"></a>